 Kim Jong Il's Life Expectancy

-Kim Jong Il was born on 16 February 1941, and if he lived to the age of 82 like his father Kim Il Sung [who was born in 1912 and died in 1994], he might be expected to live until around the year 2023.
+Kim Jong Il was born on 16 February 1941, and if he had lived to the age of 82 like his father Kim Il Sung [who was born in 1912 and died in 1994], he might have been expected to live until around the year 2023.
 In 2000 Kim Jong-il claimed to have quit smoking and cut down on drinking, according to accounts of his secretive visit to Beijing.
 "In the past, I used to smoke and drink a lot.
 Now I've quit smoking and I only drink a little wine," Kim was quoted as telling President Jiang Zemin.
 Visitors typically report that he appears to be in good health, although overweight.

 Diabetes is a chronic disease caused by a person’s body either not producing or not able to use the hormone called insulin.
 The body needs insulin to be able to use glucose, a common sugar, as an energy source.
 The disease gradually clogs blood vessels and damages tissues.
 Complications include strokes, heart disease, high blood pressure, kidney failure, blindness, and amputations due to the loss of circulation.
 Cardiovascular disease is the leading cause of death among people with diabetes in the United States, accounting for over half of all deaths.
 Diabetics are two to four times more likely to develop heart disease or have a stroke than non-diabetics.